Sammy Ofer Stadium

-Sammy Ofer Stadium (אצטדיון סמי עופר), also known as Haifa Municipal Stadium (האצטדיון העירוני חיפה), is a 30,858 seats multi-purpose stadium in Haifa, Israel.
+Sammy Ofer Stadium (אצטדיון סמי עופר), also known as Haifa Municipal Stadium (האצטדיון העירוני חיפה), is a 30,950 seats multi-purpose stadium in Haifa, Israel.
 Construction began in late 2009 and was completed in 2014.
 The stadium was developed and built by the Haifa Economic Corporation, managed by Adv.
 Gal Peleg.

-Currently, the stadium is used mostly for football matches, hosting the home games of Maccabi Haifa and Hapoel Haifa The stadium replaced Kiryat Eliezer Stadium, which was closed in 2014 and demolished in 2015.
+Currently, the stadium is used mostly for football matches, hosting the home games of Maccabi Haifa and Hapoel Haifa.
+The stadium replaced Kiryat Eliezer Stadium, which was closed in 2014 and demolished in 2015.
 The stadium is named after the late Israeli billionaire Sammy Ofer (1922–2011), who donated $20,000,000 to build the stadium.
 Ofer's contribution was 19% of the total cost of the stadium.

-The stadium also serves the Israel national football team for some select home matches.
+Statue of World Peace, a 15-meter high stainless steel sculpture created and donated by Chinese artist We Yuan Yan (Yao Yuan), adorns the stadium plaza.
+The design features a woman and a dove poised as if about to take flight.

 History

-On September 16, 2008, the Haifa Construction Committee approved the stadium's plans and gave it the green light.
+On 16 September 2008, the Haifa Construction Committee approved the stadium's plans and gave it the green light.
 In August 2009, official plans for the stadium were released.
 In September 2009, it has been announced that the works on building the foundations of the stadium would begin at the end of September 2009.

-The first official match ever at Sammy Ofer Stadium was played on August 27, 2014.
+The first official match ever at Sammy Ofer Stadium was played on 27 August 2014.
 Hapoel Haifa hosted Hapoel Acre (Toto Cup) and won 2–0.
 The first historic goal in the new stadium was scored by Hapoel Haifa striker Tosaint Ricketts.
-The first league match was played on September 15, 2014.
+The first league match was played on 15 September 2014.
 Maccabi Haifa hosted Bnei Sakhnin, who they defeated by a score of 4–2.
 The historic first goal by a Maccabi Haifa player was scored by Israeli national team midfielder Hen Ezra during stoppage time of the first half.
 Over 28,000 supporters were in attendance.

-The first UEFA Champions League match was played on September 30, 2015 by Maccabi Tel Aviv against Dinamo Kiev, Dinamo won 2–0 with goals by Andriy Yarmolenko and Júnior Moraes.
+The first UEFA Champions League match was played on 30 September 2015 by Maccabi Tel Aviv against Dinamo Kyiv, Dinamo won 2–0 with goals by Andriy Yarmolenko and Júnior Moraes.

-The first match of the Israel national football team was played on November 16, 2014.
+The first match of the Israel national football team was played on 16 November 2014.
 Israel hosted the Bosnia and Herzegovina national football team in the UEFA Euro 2016 qualifying match and won 3–0.
 The stadium was sold out, which resulted in an atmosphere beyond compare, helping Israel win their 3rd game in a row in the tournament.

-The first concert at the stadium was by Omer Adam on May 24, 2018.
+The first concert at the stadium was by Omer Adam on 24 May 2018, there were 30,000 people in the audience, and all the tickets were sold within an hour of being released.